Spartan Firearms Training Group Courses

 Maryland HQL Classes (Handgun Qualification License)

-A four hour block of state-of-the-art firearms instruction to help Maryland residents get their handgun qualification license (HQL required to purchase a handgun).
-The curriculum modules are: Module 1: Maryland and Federal Firearms Laws Module 2: Moral and Ethical Obligations of Carrying Concealed Module 3: Firearms Operation and Safety Module 4: Firearm and Ammunition Nomenclature Module 5: Fundamentals of Pistol Shooting
+A four hour block of state-of-the-art firearms instruction to help Maryland residents get their handgun qualification license (HQL required to purchase a handgun) with Maryland handgun permit classes for Maryland CCW training.
+The curriculum modules are: Module 1: Maryland and Federal Firearms Laws Module 2: Moral and Ethical Obligations of Carrying Concealed Module 3: Firearms Operation and Safety Module 4: Firearm and Ammunition Nomenclature Module 5: Fundamentals of Pistol Shooting You can read about Maryland CCW training below.

 Maryland CCW Training Classes (Wear and Carry)